ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the configuration for each task.
 A task is uniquely identified by its task ID:

 ~~~
-opaque TaskId[32];
+opaque TaskID[32];
 ~~~

-A `TaskId` is a globally unique sequence of bytes.
+A `TaskID` is a globally unique sequence of bytes.
 It is RECOMMENDED that this be set to a random string output by a cryptographically secure pseudorandom number generator.
 Each task has the following parameters associated with it: